Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Terminal PCB 3 Pin has three pins, typically labeled as follows:
+The Terminal PCB 3 Pin has three pins, each corresponding to a terminal for wire connections.
+The pin configuration is as follows:

 Usage Instructions